Boys' Junior National Tennis Championship: Nationals at the Zoo

 In 1943, the first "Nationals at the Zoo" ("Zoo" for Kalamazoo, Michigan) had 90 entries for the two age divisions: 18 and under and 16 and under.
 The event has become one of the most-important events for juniors, attracting 400 players from across the United States.
 The event takes place over a ten-day period from which there are winners in singles and doubles tennis.
-The winners from the 18 and under tournament automatically receive a bid into the main draw of the U.S. Open Tournament.
+The winners from the Boys' 18 draw automatically receive a bid into the main draw of the U.S. Open Tournament.

-Many great names in men's tennis have participated in the competition.
-Past Participants include Rod Laver, Barry MacKay, Stan Smith, Arthur Ashe, Jimmy Connors, John McEnroe, Aaron Krickstein, Andre Agassi, Jim Courier, Pete Sampras, James Blake, Andy Roddick, Bob and Mike Bryan, Mike Franks, Jack Sock, and Jon Douglas.
-All of these prominent tennis players participated in the tournament, though only Laver (1956), Smith (1964), and Sock (2010, 2011) won the boys' 18-and-under National Championships for singles.
+Some of the greatest names in men's tennis have participated: Rod Laver, Barry MacKay (tennis), Stan Smith, Arthur Ashe, Jimmy Connors, John McEnroe, Aaron Krickstein, Andre Agassi, Jim Courier, Pete Sampras, James Blake, Andy Roddick, Bob and Mike Bryan, Mike Franks, Jack Sock, and Jon Douglas.
+Laver (1956), Smith (1964), and Sock (2010, 2011) each won the Boys' 18 singles titles.
+Erik Menendez played in the 1989 Nationals not two weeks before he and his brother Lyle murdered their parents.
+He was knocked out in the 2nd round of qualifying of the Boys' 18 singles.

 Kalamazoo College's facilities include the Stowe Tennis Stadium which has eleven well-maintained hard courts outside, with seating for 3,000 spectators.
 The Markin Racquet Center has four indoor courts.
 Nearby Western Michigan University has made available their 20-court Raymond Sorensen complex for the growing tournament.